Ενημερωτικό Δελτίο του Παλλακωνικού Συλλόγου Νότιας Αυστραλίας «Ο Λεωνίδας» [Πολιτιστικός - Προοδευ

 Of the 118 hostages executed, only one survived—the youngest of them all, 18-year-old Michalis Tzigakos, who miraculously survived both the execution and the coup de grâce.

 The memory of those executed is honoured annually through commemorative events.
-After the war, a memorial was erected at the execution site along the old road between Tripolis and Sparti, listing the names of all the victims.
+After the war, a memorial was erected at the execution site on the old road between Tripolis and Sparti, listing the names of all the victims.
 In the centre of Sparti, opposite the Church of Osios Nikon, which was celebrating its feast day on the date of the massacre, a sculpture has been placed in their memory.

 The construction of the memorial faced significant challenges, and after its completion, it required night-time guarding to prevent vandalism.
 Eventually, one of Sparti’s main streets, connecting Konstantinos Palaiologos Avenue with the road towards Tripolis and Monodendri, was renamed from "Tripolis Road" to "The Path of the 118," a name adopted by locals immediately after the executions.

-It is important to note that the execution of the 118 was tragically not the last in our region.
+The execution of the 118 was tragically not the last in our region.
 On 13 March 1944, four months after the massacre at Monodendri, ELAS partisans ambushed a German convoy at Kokkinoloutsa, a few kilometres from Monodendri, killing 17 German soldiers.
 In retaliation, the Germans executed 45 more Greeks in Monodendri.

 A memorial for the victims of Kokkinoloutsa, created by artist Michalis Agraniotis, now stands in the village of Krokees.
-Throughout the occupation, many other executions took place in the region: 32 in Alepochori, 25 in Analipsi (Sparti), 55 in Trypi, 50 in Passavas (Gytheio), and 10 in Monemvasia, as well as countless individual executions across various villages.
+Throughout the occupation, many other executions took place in the region: 32 in Alepochori, 25 in Analipsi (Sparti), 55 in Trypi, 50 in Passavas (Gytheio), and 10 in Monemvasia, as well as countless individual executions across many villages.

 At Monodendri, what despair,